sulinchowdhury/sulinchowdhury2.github.io/_pages/Research.md

 The Presource Curse: Anticipation, Disappointment, and Governance after Oil Discoveries <br/>
 [[Job Market Paper](/files/Katovich_PresourceCurse.pdf){:target="_blank"}] [[Slides (15 Minutes)](/files/Katovich_AAEA_2021.pdf){:target="_blank"}] [[Slides (60 Minutes)](/files/PresourceCurse_UWDevLab_July15.pdf){:target="_blank"}] <br/>
 <details><summary>Abstract</summary>
-Major resource discoveries may cause governments and politicians to alter their behavior based on expectations of future revenues.
-Yet discoveries often fail to pan out.
-Do public spending and political competition increase in anticipation of future windfalls?
-Are there long-term consequences of disappointed expectations?
-I test for subnational evidence of this “Presource Curse” following a wave of offshore oil discoveries in Brazil between 2000-2017.
-I exploit a quasi-experiment created by Brazil’s formulaic sharing rules for oil and gas revenues, which allow municipal governments to predict whether they will benefit from exogenous offshore discoveries.
-Drawing on an original geolocated dataset of 179 major discovery announcements, I use event studies to estimate dynamic effects of discoveries on municipal public finances, public goods provision, political competition, and firm entry and hiring.
-To explore the effects of disappointment, I build a model of offshore oil production and royalty allocation to forecast each municipality’s expected revenue stream after discovery announcements.
-I find that disappointment was widespread: 30 of 48 Brazilian municipalities affected by discovery announcements between 2000-2017 ultimately receive less than 40% of the revenues they could have expected.
-Further, I find that municipalities do not exhibit rapid anticipatory responses to discovery announcements, but ten years after a discovery, municipalities where production met expectations enjoy significant increases in revenues (+75%) and spending (+21%) relative to never-treated controls.
-They do not, however, show improvements in public goods provision.
-Disappointed municipalities experience reduced per capita investment (-57%) and education and health spending (-26%) ten years on, suggesting these places are worse off than control municipalities that never received a discovery.
-Local political competition intensifies after discovery announcements.<br/>
+Resource discoveries are often followed by long delays and heterogeneous production realizations.
+Some discoveries lead to revenue windfalls while others never produce.
+This uncertainty creates challenges for governance: policymakers may alter present behavior in anticipation of future revenues or struggle to adapt to disappointed expectations.
+I exploit quasi-experimental subnational variation to estimate causal effects of offshore oil and gas discoveries on local governments in Brazil.
+Using an original geolocated dataset of 179 major discovery announcements, I estimate dynamic effects of discoveries on municipal public finances, public goods provision, and political competition, selection, and patronage.
+I develop a forecasting model to document that most municipalities (30 of 48) affected by discoveries ultimately fail to receive the revenues they could have expected.
+These disappointed municipalities suffer significant declines in per capita investment and public goods spending after ten years.
+In contrast, municipalities where discoveries are realized enjoy significant growth in per capita revenues and spending, but do not invest in economic diversification or improve real public goods provision. %Political competition increases weakly after discovery announcements and less-educated candidates run for and win office.
+My findings highlight the importance of accounting for timing and heterogeneity in discovery realizations after discovery announcements.<br/>
 </details>